CaioFPeres/SkyChunksAndSkyIslands/README.md

 UPDATE: I added a new plugin called VoidIsLava.
 I decided to add in this same repository because it suits the topic.
 Basically, VoidIsLava is the same as SkyChunks but with lava instead of void.
 Also, at y below than 2 it wont generate obsidian nor cobblestone, the water also wont flow (spread).
-I did this so it can be more interesting, given the fact that anyone could easily create a obsidian bridge with only one water bucket.
+I did this so it can be more interesting, given the fact that anyone could easily create an obsidian bridge with only one water bucket.